dechamps/ASIO401/FAQ.md

  - A **ASIO401 bug** (or lack of optimization).
 If you believe that is the case, please [file a report][report].

+## Is 384 kHz sample rate supported?

+Yes, but only on the QA403/QA402, and only for input (recording).
+If you try to use the outputs at 384 kHz, you will get garbage.
+This is a hardware limitation.

+Also note that a 384 kHz sample rate puts a lot of strain on USB thread scheduling, greatly increasing the likelihood of glitches - see previous section.
+For this reason, it is best to stick to lower sample rates if possible.

 ## What's the deal with DC?

 Here are a few things that are worth noting about ASIO401 and [DC][]: